-Here are four key questions that government and government partners should consider to find real success in a commercial-driven digital landscape:
+Here are four key questions that government agencies and government partners should consider to find real success in a commercial-driven digital landscape:

 What is convergence exactly?

 Convergence refers to combining previously separate new technologies, processes, industries, and/or information to create new products, services, and experiences.
 In the past, digital technology has been a widely used target for convergence.
 However, in the future, it is expected that technology will serve as a catalyst to enhance cross-industry convergence that taps into relationships and partnerships across the value chain, including government services.